Luffa

 Luffa is a genus of tropical and subtropical vines in the pumpkin, squash and gourd family (Cucurbitaceae).

-In everyday non-technical usage, the luffa, also spelled loofah, usually refers to the fruits of the species Luffa aegyptiaca and Luffa acutangula.
+In everyday non-technical usage, the luffa, also spelled loofah or less frequently loofa, usually refers to the fruits of the species Luffa aegyptiaca and Luffa acutangula.
 It is cultivated and eaten as a vegetable, but must be harvested at a young stage of development to be edible.
-The vegetable is popular in India, China, Bangladesh and Vietnam.
-When the fruit is fully ripened, it is very fibrous.
-The fully developed fruit is the source of the loofah scrubbing sponge which is used in bathrooms and kitchens.
+The vegetable is popular in India, China, Nepal, Bhutan, Bangladesh and Vietnam.
+When the fruit fully ripens, it becomes too fibrous for eating.
+The fully developed fruit is the source of the loofah scrubbing sponge.

 Names

-The name luffa was taken by European botanists in the 17th century from the Egyptian-Arabic name لوف lūf.
+The name luffa was taken by European botanists in the 17th century from the Arabic name لوف lūf.

 In North America it is sometimes known as "Chinese okra", and in Spanish as estropajo.

 Uses

 Fibers

 The fruit section of L. aegyptiaca may be allowed to mature and used as a bath or kitchen sponge after being processed to remove everything except the network of xylem fibers.
 If the loofah is allowed to fully ripen and then dried on the vine, the flesh disappears, leaving only the fibrous skeleton and seeds, which can be easily shaken out.
 Marketed as luffa or loofah, the sponge is used as a body scrub in the shower.

 In Paraguay, panels are made out of luffa combined with other vegetable matter and recycled plastic.
 These can be used to create furniture and construct houses.